Karsei/Karsei/README.md

 Backend programmer in Gabia Inc. (2018.07 ~ )

 I am responsible for product and policy system-related development work, as well as maintenance and migration of legacy PHP code to the MVC framework.
+And I'm also working on the front-end for the back office as needed.

 > I had used BitBucket for private repositories since 2012.
 But now, I am using Github for myself and self-hosted GitLab in company